Beer in England: Middle Ages: Ale-wands, ale-wives and ale-conners

 Beer was one of the most common drinks during the Middle Ages.
 It was consumed daily by all social classes in the northern and eastern parts of Europe where grape cultivation was difficult or impossible.
 Beer provided a considerable amount of the daily calories in the northern regions.
 In England, the per capita consumption was 275–300 liters (60–66 gallons) a year by the Late Middle Ages, and beer was drunk with every meal.

 In the Middle Ages, ale would have been brewed on the premises from which it was sold.
 Alewives would put out an ale-wand to show when their beer was ready.
-The mediaeval authorities were more interested in ensuring adequate quality and strength of the beer than discouraging drinking.
+The medieval authorities were more interested in ensuring adequate quality and strength of the beer than discouraging drinking.
 Gradually, men became involved in brewing and organised themselves into guilds such as the Brewers Guild in London.
 As brewing became more organised and reliable, many inns and taverns ceased brewing for themselves and bought beer from these early commercial breweries.

 An ale-conner, sometimes "aleconner", was an officer appointed yearly at the court-leet of ancient English communities to ensure the goodness and wholesomeness of bread, ale, and beer.
 There were many different names for this position, which varied from place to place: "ale-tasters", gustatores cervisiae, "ale-founders", and "ale-conners".
 Ale-conners were often trusted to ensure that the beer was sold at a fair price.
 Historically, four ale-conners were chosen annually by the Common Hall of the City.